Skip to main content

 Chupe de Camarones

-Hearty shrimp chowder from Arequipa with potatoes, corn, eggs, milk, and aromatic spices.
-Comfort food showcasing coastal ingredients with Andean preparation.
+A thick shrimp chowder from Arequipa, made with potatoes, corn, eggs, milk, and warm spices.
+It pairs coastal shrimp with an Andean way of cooking, and it eats like comfort food.

 Regional Specialties & Local Favorites